MSC72m/server-setup-tools/README.md

 > **Note:** This should be run after securing your server but before setting up the Brook VPN services if you need WSS.

 ### 3. `setup-brook.sh`
-**What it does:** This script configures and deploys the Brook VPN services (standard VPN, SOCKS5 proxy, and WSS).
-It uses Docker and Docker Compose to run the services in isolated containers, based on the `docker-compose.yml` file and the configuration you provide.
+**What it does:** This script interactively configures and deploys one or more Brook VPN services in isolated Docker containers.
+It will install Docker and Docker Compose if they are not already present.

+**Key Features:**
+- **Service Selection:** You can choose to install any combination of the following services:
+    - **Brook VPN Server:** A standard, fast VPN server.
+    - **SOCKS5 Proxy:** A versatile proxy server with username/password authentication.
+It's excellent for development, testing, or bypassing geo-restrictions.
+    - **WSS (WebSocket Secure) Server:** A stealthy VPN that masks traffic as regular HTTPS, making it difficult to detect and block.
+This option requires a domain name and an SSL certificate (which can be obtained using `setup-ssl.sh`).
+- **Interactive Configuration:** The script will guide you through configuring ports, a master password for the Brook services, a username for the SOCKS5 proxy, and the domain for WSS.
+- **Dockerized Deployment:** All services run in separate Docker containers, managed by a `docker-compose.yml` file.
+This improves security and makes management easy.
+- **Firewall Integration:** It automatically configures the UFW firewall to allow traffic on the ports you select for the enabled services.

 **How to run it:**
 ```bash
 sudo ./setup-brook.sh